aiven/devportal/docs/products/kafka/concepts/schema-registry-authorization.rst

 ..
 Tip::

-  Karapace schema registry authorization has been available in Aiven since 2022-06-30 in all Aiven for Apache Kafka® services created after that date have it enabled by default and it's not possible to disable it.

-  For the services created before 2022-06-30 the feature needs to be enabled, check the :doc:`dedicated article <../howto/enable-schema-registry-authorization>` to understand how to enable the feature.
+  Karapace schema registry authorization is enabled on all Aiven for Apache Kafka services.
+The exception is older services created before mid-2022, where the feature needs to be enabled.
+Check the :doc:`dedicated article <../howto/enable-schema-registry-authorization>` to learn how to enable the feature.

 .. _karapace_schema_registry_acls:

 Karapace schema registry ACLs
 -----------------------------

-Karapace schema registry authorization is configured using dedicated Access Control List (ACL).
+Karapace schema registry authorization is configured using dedicated Access Control Lists (ACLs).

 Karapace schema registry ACL definition
 '''''''''''''''''''''''''''''''''''''''